emilyyouCS/UFO-Sightings/README.md

 https://www.kaggle.com/datasets/NUFORC/ufo-sightings

-The object of the project was to see if there was a trends such as location, time, appearance etc.
+The objective of the project was to see if there were trends in UFO sightings such as location, time, appearance, etc.

 Overall, we used a combination of data cleaning, visualization, dimensionality reduction, and clustering techniques to analyze the data.
 We used a range of functions and packages in R to perform these tasks, including the tidyverse, lubridate, dplyr, corrplot, factoextra, dendextend, ggplot2, and others.
-The project provides valuable experience in data analysis and visualization using R, and demonstrates the ability to use R for a wide range of data analysis tasks.

 Summary of the steps below: